 BIA Fire Management Training Mission

-The mission of the BIA Training section is to provide wildland fire training courses and education opportunities to technicians and professionals who occupy fire management positions in Bureau and Tribal programs.
+The mission of the BIA Training program is to provide wildland fire training courses and education opportunities to technicians and professionals who occupy fire management positions in Bureau and Tribal programs.

 To accomplish this, the training specialists analyzes the needs for training in Indian Country then develops, coordinates and implements wildland fire training programs to meet those needs.